Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow

 Alternatively this relation above combined with the last relation in Lemma \ref{lem-L0} implies

-Regarding inhomogeneous equation, such as $\mathrm L_0w=f$, the Fredholm alternative provides a solvability condition.
-Specifically, for the solution to exist, the right-hand side $f(z)$ must be orthogonal to the kernel of $\mathrm L_0$.
-More precise statement for the singular problem (on the real axis $\mathbb R$) is introduced in Lemma 4.1 in \cite{alikakos1994convergence}, see also Lemma A.1 in \cite{fei2021phase}.
-Here we quote, adapt to our system, and formulate the result as the the following statement. \begin{lemma} Suppose $f=f(z)$ decays exponentially fast to a constant $f^\pm$ as $z\to \pm\infty$, then the system
+Regarding the inhomogeneous equation, such as $\mathrm L_0w=f$, the Fredholm alternative provides a solvability condition.
+Specifically, for the solution to exist, the right-hand side $f(z)$ must be orthogonal to the kernel of $\mathrm L_0$. {More precise statement for the singular problem (on the real axis $\mathbb R$) and general $W$ can be found see \cite{chen2011mass}(see also Lemma 4.1 in \cite{alikakos1994convergence}, Lemma A.1 in \cite{fei2021phase} for the special double well-potential).
+Here we quote, adapt to our system, and formulate the result as the following statement. \begin{lemma} Suppose $f=f(z)$ decays exponentially fast to a constant $f^\pm$ as $z\to \pm\infty$, then the system

-has a solution which decays exponentially fast to $\frac{f^\pm}{W''(\pm 1)}$ as $z\to \infty$ if and only if
+has a solution which decays exponentially fast to $\frac{f^\pm}{W''(\pm 1)}$ as $z\to \pm\infty$ if and only if